 Diane Moss is a Founder and Director of the Renewables 100 Policy Institute.
-She is also Founder and Owner of dima Communications & Strategic Partnerships, where she is an independent consultant focused on energy policy, government relations, and sustainability related communications and campaigns, and has served as a consultant to a broad range of entities from the non-profit, clean tech, and utility sector, among others.
-In 2017, she additionally became a South Coast Air Quality Management District Board Member consultant to Los Angeles County Supervisor Sheila Kuehl.
-Her writing on renewable energy related issues has been published in Wall Street Journal, Today's Facility Manager, and Cleantechnica, among others.
+She is also Founder and Owner of dima Communications & Strategic Partnerships, where she is an independent consultant focused on energy policy, government relations, and sustainability related communications and campaigns for a broad range of entities, including non-profits, clean tech companies, and utilities, among others.
+She additionally serves as South Coast Air Quality Management District Board Member Consultant and Sustainability Consultant to Los Angeles County Supervisor Janice Hahn.
+In 2017, she South Coast Air Quality Management District Board Member Consultant to Los Angeles County Supervisor Sheila Kuehl.
+Her writing on renewable energy related issues has been published in Wall Street Journal, Beam, Today's Facility Manager, and Cleantechnica, among others.
 She was also U.S. Policy Advisor to World Future Council, and from 2008-2011, she served as Environmental Deputy to United States Congressmember Jane Harman.
-As a student, she also was an intern to the Costa Rican Ambassador to UNESCO in Paris.
 Ms. Moss studied at Harvard University and New York University and completed a thesis program in political science in Paris with professors from L'Institut d'Etudes Politques, University of Paris, and HEC.
+As a high school student, she also was an intern to the Costa Rican Ambassador to UNESCO in Paris.